3egames/game-reactor/README.md

 The GameElement also has 2 abstract methods you must implement.
 * onUpdate - If the GameElement is registered, this is called each time `Game.Elements.update()` is triggered (mostly in the Game's onUpdate method).
+  * game - The game instance
   * timeDelta - timeDelta is a multiplier based on the time difference between the current and previous frame.
 This is affected by the number of frames per second
 * onDraw - - If the GameElement is registered, this is called each time `Game.Elements.redraw()` is triggered (mostly in the Game's onDraw method).
+  * game - The game instance
   * timeDelta - timeDelta is a multiplier based on the time difference between the current and previous frame.
 This is affected by the number of frames per second

 ---